snndmr/OS_2/README.md

 Child sent partial variance to parent
 The standard deviation is computed on parent
 The standard deviation is 49.04489
-Calculation completed in 8 milliseconds.
+Calculation completed in 8 milliseconds
 ```